Mulching means it is a process of covering the soil and make more favorable conditions for plant growth, development.

 - Soil moisture –

-Helps to prevent water in the soil from evaporating and maintain soil moisture for a long time also preserve the constant humidity level in the plant root zone.
+It helps prevent water in the soil from evaporating and maintaining soil moisture for a long time, and preserves the plant root zone’s constant humidity level.

 - Root development-

-It creates microclimate near the root zone; it is helpful for white root development of the plant on the upper surface of the soil.
+It creates a microclimate near the root zone; it helps the white root development of the plant on the upper surface of the soil.

 - Substrate for plants, flower, and fruit –

-It The mulching films prevent direct contact between soil and flower, fruit, other plant parts, so it helps improve flower, fruit quality.
+The mulching films prevent direct contact between soil and flower, fruit, and other plant parts, helping improve flower and fruit quality.